fernangon/BraveSoftware-SocialMedia/README.md

 It is animated. :+1:

-You can use it free in your web projects!
+You can use it free in your web projects! :computer:

 I accept BAT Token tips to this channel using Brave Browser.
 Many thanks! :blush: